Why You Need A Coach

 No one who has been successful has succeeded on their own.

 Just because you want to achieve something of great value, doesn’t mean everyone else places the same value on it.

 There are going to be people who will make achieving what you want difficult (not intentionally), and undermine your ability to perform the actions required.

-Getting people who act as a mentor, a buddy, coach or supporter to help, will increase your compliance with the actions you have set yourself.
+Getting someone who can act as a mentor, buddy, coach or supporter to help, will increase your compliance with the actions you have set yourself.

-Having a coach, for example, will help you develop the skills needed to succeed and help keep you accountable when it comes to implementing the actions.
+Having a coach, for example, will help you develop the skills needed to succeed and help keep you accountable when it comes to implementing those actions.

 My role as a health coach has been to educate and guide clients through these four main areas.